idptools/metapredict/README.md

 **Additional Usage**

 **Changing the title of the generated graph -**
 There are two parameters that the user can change for graph_disorder.
 The first is the name of the title for the generated graph.
-The name by default is blank and the title of the graph is simply *Predicted Consensus Disorder*.
-However, the name can be specified in order to add the name of the protein after the default title.
-For example, specifing *title* = "- PAB1" would result in a title of *Predicted Consensus Disorder - PAB1*.
+The name by default is blank and the title of the graph is simply *Predicted protein disorder*.
+However, the title can be specified by specifing *title* = "my cool title" would result in a title of *my cool title*.

 **Example**